-While the industry is still relatively new, its implications are seemingly limitless.
-The devices being created are revolutionizing healthcare, personal well-being, and workplace productivity.
+While the wearable tech industry is still relatively new, its implications are seemingly limitless.
+Such devices are revolutionizing the role of healthcare providers, personal well-being, and workplace productivity.

 Office Health/Worker Health

-The most exploited benefit of wearable tech has to be the health implications.
-Not only physical health, but devices have been shown to improve the health of teams in the office.
+The most popular benefit of wearables has to be the health implications due to their clear connection to physical activity.
+These devices have been shown to improve the health of teams in the office.
 Here are a few ways this is currently happening:

-- Seating alarms: Apple Watch and other devices alert stationary workers every hour to give the opportunity to get up and move around (great for offices).
+- Seating Alarms: the Apple Watch and other devices alert stationary workers every hour so that they perform physical activity.

-- Time Track: Keep track of the amount of time spent staring at screens to combat eye strain and on a particular project to lessen poor emotions leading to office quarrels.
+- Time Tracking: monitor the amount of time spent staring at screens to combat eye strain, helping keep teams highly engaged while addressing potential negative emotions that may lead to office quarrels.

-- Improves Communication: No more missing messages or being left out by accident.
-With messages sent directly to your body, you’ll always be in the know (also increasing mood).
+- Better Communication: no more missing messages or being left out by accident.
+With messages sent directly to your body, you’ll always be in the know.

 Furthermore, keeping tabs on assignments and progress lessens the need for managers to be “over the shoulder” of employees.
-Micro-managing is an irritant in many office environments that slows productivity.
+Micromanaging is an irritant practice in many office environments, slowing down productivity.